rohanprabhu/tarrow/README.md

    itself.
 What this would mean is that after a specific final version, all future versions of tarrow will aim for backward compatibility of the table schema, constraints, naming, etc. Any direct queries to the database skipping any library methods will be entirely supported.
+2. Be transactional-optional - by using refs as the main mechanism for referencing points of storage, Tarrow aims to write data with integrity without requiring database transactions.
+   Transactions may still be used (while consuming the schema as part of the API) by the application, but not using transaction guarantees that any tree write will occur atomically, when seeking data from a ref or a content address.
+   1. The database may contain stray tree nodes which are unreachable in case of tree updates that errored out during the operation, which might need to be garbage collected.
-2. Tarrow largely uses the Git ObjectDb and Tree model for storing versions of data blobs, with some deviations:
+3. Tarrow largely uses the Git ObjectDb and Tree model for storing versions of data blobs, with some deviations:
    1. Tarrow does not store tree entries in the ObjectDb - Tree and Tree Entries are stored in their dedicated tables